shourya-gupta/BASIC-BANKING-SYSTEM/README.md

 # BASIC-BANKING-SYSTEM
-The Sparks Foundation Internship Project : Basic Banking System A Dynamic Website is used to transfer money between 10 users.
+The Sparks Foundation Internship Project : Basic Banking System A Dynamic Website is used to transfer money between users.

 Stack used -
-Front-end : HTML, CSS, Bootstrap & Javascript
-Back-end : PHP
+Front-end : HTML, CSS, Bootstrap and Javascript Back-end : PHP
 Database : MySQL

-The Database contains two Tables- Users Table & Transaction Table The User table have basic fields such as name, email & current balance.
+The Database contains two tables- Users Table & Transaction Table The User table have basic fields such as name, email & current balance.
 The Transaction table records all transfers happened along with their time.